HelmholtzAI-Consultants-Munich/pytorch_fnet/README.md

 ![Infection generation workflow](doc/flow_app_final.png "Infection generation workflow")

+## System Requirements
+Installing on Linux is recommended (we have used Ubuntu 16.04).

+An nVIDIA graphics card with >10GB of ram (we have used an nVIDIA Titan X Pascal) with current drivers installed (we have used nVIDIA driver version 390.48).

 ## Installation
 - Install [Miniconda](https://conda.io/miniconda.html) if necessary.
 - Open a shell, navigate to the directory in which this project is stored and execute the following: